gayanku/FDGATII/README.md

 ## Datasets

 The `data` folder contains three benchmark datasets(Cora, Citeseer, Pubmed), and the `newdata` folder contains four datasets(Chameleon, Cornell, Texas, Wisconsin) from [Geom-GCN](https://github.com/graphdml-uiuc-jlu/geom-gcn).
-We use the same same full-supervised setting as Geom-GCN and [GCNII](https://github.com/chennnM/GCNII).
+We use the same same full-supervised setting, and data splits,  as Geom-GCN and GCNII.

 ## Results
 Testing accuracy summarized below.